Free Shipping on Orders Over $399*!

 Is wood food safe?

 The short answer is mostly yes.
 But there are some wood species that are toxic, too soft, or susceptible to bacterial growth, so those are not recommended for food preparation surfaces.
+No matter how good the deal is, or how "sustainable" or beautiful something looks, there are some woods you should always avoid for your cutting boards, countertops, and wood utensils.

 What are food safe wood species?

-• Walnut: Slightly softer than Beech or Maple, so it will show knife marks more easily.
+Slightly softer than Beech or Maple, it will show knife marks more easily.
 But Walnut is a good choice if you want something that camouflages darker stains.
 It has greater dimensional stability than Maple or Beech, so you won't have to condition it as often, either.
 But it is more prone to water damage than the other two, because its cells are not as closed.

 And here are some wood species that we like for countertops, but wouldn't recommend for cutting boards, charcuterie boards, or other surfaces that see more wear and tear.

-• Cherry: Janka hardness of 950 lbf, this wood species is considered food safe and has a beautiful reddish brown color that will naturally deepen over time.
+Janka hardness of 950 lbf, this wood species is considered food safe and has a beautiful reddish brown color that will naturally deepen over time.
 You can use this wood species for cutting boards, but you'll need to be vigilant about conditioning it to prevent water damage.

-• Hickory: renowned for its strength, with a hardness rating of 1,820 lbf.
+Renowned for its strength, with a hardness rating of 1,820 lbf.
 It is more porous, so it's fine as an accent wood, but we wouldn't recommend it for a full cutting board.

 What woods are not food safe?